Hyperlocal marketing is a little different from local marketing.

 Still, I believe that any business would massively benefit from targeting local keywords in their content.

 It’s easy to unearth some nice local keywords.
 All you need to do is find some broad keywords.
-Then add the location you want to target to them.
+Then add the location you want to target.

 For example, the keyword “the best SEO agency” becomes “the best SEO agency in Kansas.”
 And that’s it!